ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 ===== Alternatives =====

-What follows are some alternatives, which have been around for years.
+These have been around for years, and haven't worked.

-They have barely made any difference to the amount of Injection or XSS vulnerabilities.

 ==== Education ====

 Developer training simply does not scale (people start programming every day), and learning about every single issue is difficult.

-Keeping in mind that programmers will frequently do just enough to complete their task (busy), where they often copy/paste a solution to their problem they find online (risky), modify it for their needs (risky), then move on.
+Keeping in mind that programmers will frequently do just enough to complete their task (busy), where they often download a library or copy/paste something (risky), don't really understand it (risky), modify it for their needs (risky), then move on.

 We cannot keep saying they 'need to be careful', and rely on them to never make a mistake.